Beijing

 When we asked people about industries and career opportunities in Beijing, they reponded:

 "Foreigners in Beijing often take on jobs in teaching English, information technology, sales, banking, and consulting.
 Other opportunities include working in international medical facilities, in international companies, or as foreign correspondents.
-Additionally, many foreigners are employed in hospitality services such as hotels, bars, and restaurants, or in language-related fields," explained one expat living in Beijing, China, China.
+Additionally, many foreigners are employed in hospitality services such as hotels, bars, and restaurants, or in language-related fields," remarked one expat who made the move to Beijing, China.

 What is life like in Beijing?